On the Ground Blogs

-From the Field: What Resiliency Looks Like in Ukraine
+On the Ground: What Resiliency Looks Like in Ukraine

 Read a dispatch from Project HOPE’s director of media relations from the front lines of conflict in Ukraine.

-From the Field: The Earthquake Damage You Don’t See
+On the Ground: The Earthquake Damage You Don’t See

 Read a dispatch from a Project HOPE team member deployed to our emergency response in Gaziantep, Türkiye.